The IEEE Open Journal of Intelligent Transportation Systems

 Traffic Flow Modelling and Control

 This journal is 100% open access, which means that all content is freely available without charge to users or their institutions.
-All articles are published under a CC BY 4.0 license, and the author retains copyright.
-Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, as long as proper attribution is given.
+All articles are currently published under Creative Commons licenses (either CCBY or CCBY-NC-ND), and the author retains copyright.
+Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles published under CCBY, or use them for any other lawful purpose, as long as proper attribution is given.
+Articles published under CCBY-NC-ND are also available to users under the same conditions as CCBY, but the reuse cannot be for commercial purposes or change the work in any way.

 Open access is provided through the payment of an Article Processing Charge (APC) paid after acceptance.
 APCs are often financed by an author's institution or the funder supporting their research.